tjcafferkey/stringinject/README.md

 # stringinject
-Inject an array of items in to a string replacing selected values.
+Inject an array, or an object of items in to a string replacing selected values.

 ## Install ##